themouette/licpro-php-tp/src/5-content-negotiation.markdown

 * a status code to give feedback on what happened;
 * the content or body of the response.

-That makes a lot of things to handle, it cannot all fit in the App class.
-A `Response` class will be in charge of response configuration.
+That makes a lot of things to handle, it cannot all fit in the `App` class.
+A `Response` class will be in charge of the response configuration.

 ### Implementation

-You will use Composer to manage your project, and its libraries.
+You will use [Composer](http://getcomposer.org) to manage your project, and its libraries.

-#### Create `composer.json` file
+#### Create a `composer.json` file

 In your project, create a `composer.json` file with the following content: